 - Any school or home school program can submit to the state a maximum of five (5) entries total, counting the sum of middle school and high school entries.

-- Entries must be an ArcGIS Online "web app" or "story map".
+- Entries must be an ArcGIS "web app" or "Story Map".

 - Entries must focus on content within the state borders.
 States may choose to refine the focus further, but the geographic scope of the project must be within the state.
 The project may reference data outside the state "for context," but may not extend the focus of the study beyond the state borders.
 For example, broader patterns of environmental characteristics or demographic movements may be referenced for context, but the focus must be on phenomena within the state.